 Once upon a long ago, aka the late ‘70s, children searched for treasure.
 We pedaled banana-seat bikes to discount department stores – a K-Mart or Montgomery Ward, say – in hopes of striking gold in the record bins.
 Everything was cheaper there, but the titles were sparse, so in time we rode instead to a nearby music shop whose proprietor let us browse for what seemed like hours on end.
 And when we settled on a simple single, he thanked us for our purchase and wished us a good day.
-Later, we set out up a long and steep hill for a rinky-dink mall that housed a Wee Three.
+Later, we set out up a long and steep hill for a rinky-dink mall that housed a Wee Three record store.
 The worker-clerks were more gruff and dismissive, and never thanked us for our cash, but it stocked a wider selection.

 In short, we sought the sounds we heard on the radio.
 Some stations were formatted Top 40, others rock, disco and R&B/soul.
 It never mattered.
 We turned the radio dial and were enthralled by almost everything we heard.
 We were lost in music.
 Caught in a trap…

-But my record buying notwithstanding, in the late ‘70s and early ’80s the music industry suffered a major slump.
+My record buying notwithstanding, in the late ‘70s and early ’80s the music industry suffered a major slump.
 Hand in hand with the downward spiral, radio retrenched.
 Few new artists were featured, and those who were – Dire Straits, for example – often sounded like the old.
 For the most part, punk and new wave could only be read about, not heard via the airwaves, on this shore.
 And though I liked much of the old, as this blog attests, I also wanted to hear a lot of the new.

 That’s when the days of buying albums from reviews alone began.

 Yeah, listening to that song now, it sounds more Springsteen-esque than new wave, but that’s not the point.
 It was new.
 Everett’s show ran the gamut of cool to kitsch, mind you, but at least most of what he featured was different.
-Kate Bush, Nick Lowe, Elvis Costello, Dave Edmunds, Rachel Sweet and the Pretenders were among the showcased acts
+Kate Bush, Nick Lowe, Elvis Costello, Dave Edmunds, Rachel Sweet and the Pretenders were among the showcased acts.

 That clip of the Pretenders, by the way, hails from March 15, 1979 – nine months prior to their self-titled debut album being released in the U.K. and 10 months before it was issued in the U.S.